DMITODNO/Portfolio/README.md

 portfolio page.
-used html css and basic javascript
+used html css and basic javascript.